kamgurgul/Flipper-Realm/README.md

 Android Realm driver for [Flipper](https://github.com/facebook/flipper).
-It was tested with versions 5.4.+ and 6.+ of [Realm](https://github.com/realm/realm-java).
+Driver was tested with versions 5.4.+ and 6.+ of [Realm](https://github.com/realm/realm-java).

 Download
 ========
-* Add dependency
+* Add dependency:
 ```kotlin
 implementation "com.kgurgul.flipper:flipper-realm-android:1.0.0"
 ```
 * Instantiate and add the plugin in FlipperClient.
-All your RealmConfigurations must be passed to RealmDatabaseProvider
+All your RealmConfigurations must be passed to RealmDatabaseProvider:
 ```kotlin
 client.addPlugin(
     DatabasesFlipperPlugin(